nebari-dev/nebari-self-registration/README.md

 - After clicking "Submit" follow the instructions to login with your temporary password.
 By clicking the "Login" button, it will take you to a Welcome page where you can sign in with Keycloak.

-- After you have entered a new password, you will receive a verification email.

 <p align="center">
   <img src="images/account-confirm.png" />
 </p>

+- ***If email validation is configured***, the system will now send your email account a validation link at this step, and you then must follow email validation link you receive in order to complete your initial login.
-- Once your email is verified and you login you will see the Nebari landing page.
+- After you login you will see the Nebari landing page.

 <p align="center">
   <img src="images/nebari-splash.png" />